 - Choose the right method: If you're given the standard form of the quadratic equation, using the formula h = -b / 2a is often the quickest way to find the vertex.
 If you need to understand the transformations of the parabola, completing the square is a better choice.

 - Understand the context: In real-world applications, pay attention to the units of measurement and the physical constraints of the problem.
-For example, if you're finding the maximum height of a projectile, make sure your answer is in the correct units (e.g., meters or feet) and that it makes sense in the context of the problem.
+As an example, if you're finding the maximum height of a projectile, make sure your answer is in the correct units (e.g., meters or feet) and that it makes sense in the context of the problem.

 - Practice, practice, practice: The more you practice finding the vertex of parabolas, the more comfortable and confident you'll become.
 Work through a variety of examples and try different methods to find the one that works best for you.